-(3) Non-GAAP Reporting Reconciliation
+(4) Non-GAAP Reporting Reconciliation

-Budgetary amounts adopted by the Marshal for the General Fund do not include onbehalf payments made by the City of Franklin to the Marshal's employees for salaries and related benefits, as well as miscellaneous other expenditures, including professional services, computer expenses, vehicle insurance, and internet services.
+Budgetary amounts adopted by the Marshal for the General Fund do not include onbehalf payments made by the City of Franklin to the Marshal's employees for salaries and related benefits.
 These on-behalf payments are reflected as revenues and expenditures in the Marshal's financial statements as required by GASB Statement No. 24, Accounting and Financial Reporting for Certain Grants and Other Financial Assistance.